Europe

 Kristersson said he was engaged in "intensive" talks with the U.K., Norway, and other EU states on a coordinated response.

-One immediate consequence of Trump's threats may be a delay in the pending trade deal between the U.S. and EU.
-Manfred Weber, president of the European People's Party — the largest political faction in the European Parliament — said that the agreement could not be approved due to Trump's decision.
+Manfred Weber, president of the European People's Party — the largest political faction in the European Parliament — said shortly after Trump's Greenland ultimatum that the deal could not be approved.

-"The EPP is in favour of the EU–U.S. trade deal, but given Donald Trump's threats regarding Greenland, approval is not possible at this stage.
+"The EPP is in favor of the EU–U.S. trade deal, but given Donald Trump's threats regarding Greenland, approval is not possible at this stage.
 The 0% tariffs on U.S. products must be put on hold," he said.

 While also criticizing the tariffs, Kaja Kallas, the EU's top diplomat, pointed out that fractures in the transatlantic alliance only benefit Russia and China — and may undermine support for Ukraine.

+"China and Russia must be having a field day," she said in response to the U.S. tariff threat.
 "They are the ones who benefit from divisions among Allies. ...
-We also cannot let our dispute distract us from the our core task of helping to end Russia’s war against Ukraine."
+We also cannot let our dispute distract us from the our core task of helping to end Russia's war against Ukraine."

 Article image